 In its March 2016 submission to the UN Committee Against Torture, the Human Rights Foundation of Turkey noted that "there have been lots of incidents including assassination to arbitrary arrest in the case of protection of human rights defenders".
-839
+1204

 In April 2016 Transparency International Turkey issued its National Integrity System Assessment on Turkey which found in relation to civil society organisations (CSOs) that "Turkish legislation on the right to association needs improvement in order to provide an enabling environment for civil society participation and to be brought in line with European standards.
 Double standards in the treatment of CSOs and lack of a structured and continuous dialogue between CSOs and the public sector limit the influence of civil society in the policy-making process".
 The same source further noted that "Studies analyzing the situation of CSOs in Turkey report several problems including arbitrariness in terms of implementing the law, unequal treatment, and the exercise of pressure by authorities over CSOs, particularly over those working in the field of human rights. [...]
 Furthermore, interpretations of civil society activities based on Law No. 3713 on Anti-Terror often hinder freedom of speech and association".
-Set as a specific provided in the second continuous dialogue between CSOs, the provided in the treatment of the public sector limit the influence of civil society activities based on Law No. 3713 on Anti-Terror often hinder freedom of speech and association".
+The standard st

 In April 2016 the Council of Europe Commissioner for Human Rights noted following a 9 day visit to Turkey that "the Commissioner raised the issue of human rights defenders and lawyers, mentioning in particular stigmatizing rhetoric, smear campaigns and ongoing investigations against them.
 'In a context where there is a lot of misinformation, manipulation and conflicting opinions, in particular as to what happened during the curfews, a transparent judicial process which relies on human rights defenders is the main hope for establishing the truth and obtaining redress'.
 Against the same background, the recent political attacks against NGOs, merely for writing reports, were also a very disturbing development".
+1207

 The International Rehabilitation Council for Torture Victims (ICRT) reported in May 2016 that "As part of the [UN Committee against Torture's] hearings, IRCT member the Human Rights Foundation of Turkey (HRFT) travelled to Geneva to brief the Committee on its key concerns.
-These concerns related to torture in unofficial places of detention, torture during the curfews in the south-east of the country, lack of independent institutions to investigate and monitor torture and ill-treatment and the deliberate targeting of individuals and organisations working to support victims of torture and ill-treatment.HRFT was recently fined because of its provisions of rehabilitation to persons who were tortured during the Gezi Park protests".
-843
+These concerns related to torture in unofficial places of detention, torture during the curfews in the south-east of the country, lack of independent institutions to investigate and monitor torture and ill-treatment and the deliberate targeting of individuals and organisations working to support victims of torture participating in a press conference organised by the İzmir Peace Block, 11 February 2016